conda/conda/docs/source/user-guide/tutorials/build-apps.rst

 Uploading to Cloud
 ==================

 #.
-In a terminal window, navigate to your root conda environment.
+In a Terminal window or an Anaconda Prompt, navigate to your root conda environment.

 #.
 Log in to Cloud: